-We're all familiar with headlines about COVID-19 and the flu, but there's a third, lesser-known virus sharing the spotlight, and it's especially tough on young children.
+We're all familiar with headlines about COVID-19 and the flu, but there's a third, lesser-known virus sharing the spotlight.
 RSV, short for respiratory syncytial (sin-SISH-uhl) virus, is an illness that usually causes cold-like symptoms, but can become severe depending on your age and the strength of your immune system.

-Below, we provide an overview on RSV — including symptoms, treatment, when to seek medical care, comparisons to other viruses and more.
+Below, we provide an overview on RSV in adults, including symptoms, treatment, when to seek medical care, comparisons to other viruses and more.

 What is respiratory syncytial virus (RSV)?

 RSV is a common virus that affects the lungs and respiratory tract.
-Most people experience minor, cold-like symptoms and recover on their own with rest and self-care remedies, but it can be more serious for certain groups of people, especially young children and adults over 65.
+Most people experience minor cold-like symptoms and recover on their own with rest and self-care remedies, but it can be more serious for certain groups of people, especially babies, young children and adults over 65.

-However, anyone can contract the virus – so adults should do their best to stay healthy and take precautions to avoid spreading it to others, too.
+Although RSV most commonly affects children, adults can contract the virus as well, which means that you should do your best to stay healthy and take precautions to avoid spreading it to others.

 RSV is spread through contact with someone who is infected.
 When the sick person coughs or sneezes, tiny particles of the virus become airborne and can enter your body through your mouth, nose or eyes.
 It can also live on hard surfaces for hours, so you can get it by touching an object that has virus particles on it.